lizmat/articles/towards-more-coverage-1.md

 ```
 Very terse documentation about a very useful feature to have in a virtual machine: the creation of a so-called "coverage log", that shows *which* lines of source code have been executed during the run of a process.
 Such information can be used to find out whether test-files of a distribution actually test all of the possible code-paths in a distribution.

 So how does such a coverage log look like?
-Well, it's very easy to create one:
+Well, it's very easy to create one from the command line:
 ```
 $ MVM_COVERAGE_LOG=log raku -e ''
 ```